Tinformant/pythia/README.md

 2. Typically have caller/callee relationship between them
 3. Hierarchy between spans is stricly defined as happened before relationship

 ### 4.2 Using Search Space
-1. When the problem is localized to a group, critical paths are matched to search space
+1. At runtime, when the problem is localized to a group, critical paths are matched to search space to find the relevant path.
+2. To match a path to the search space, iterate the paths in the search space concurrently with the critical path.
+For any node in the critical path, we iterate the search space until an identical node is found.

 ### 4.3 Strategy
 1. Hierarchy is top-down: First enabling lowest granularity and most general spans, and at each cycle enabling more and more granular spans to narrow down performance problems.